 Industrial Production Mom in the Euro Area averaged 0.05 percent from 1990 until 2020, reaching an all time high of 12.30 percent in May of 2020 and a record low of -18 percent in April of 2020.
 This page provides the latest reported value for - Euro Area Industrial Production MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Euro Area Industrial Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Eurostat

-Industrial Production Mom in Euro Area is expected to be -0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production Mom in Euro Area to stand at 0.40 in 12 months time.
-In the long-term, the Euro Area Industrial Production MoM is projected to trend around 0.40 percent in 2020, according to our econometric models.
+Industrial Production Mom in Euro Area is expected to be -1.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production Mom in Euro Area to stand at 0.90 in 12 months time.
+In the long-term, the Euro Area Industrial Production MoM is projected to trend around 0.70 percent in 2021 and 0.50 percent in 2022, according to our econometric models.